Dear Tree of Life Synagogue

 If you don’t already write in a journal, I ask you to try it.
-Writing out all the feelings that consume you, leave you wracking in pain on the floor and offer you a glimmer of a smile with a heartfelt memory will cleanse your soul.
+Writing out all the feelings that consume you, leaving you wracking in pain on the floor, and offering you a glimmer of a smile with a heartfelt memory will cleanse your soul.
 This is a place where you can escape and write all the thoughts you might not share with another human, but you can share them with God.
 He is listening.

-We are connected through stories, communication about ourselves and sharing with others.
-We grieve through telling stories, sharing our commonalities and our differences.
+We are connected through stories, communication about ourselves, and sharing with others.
+We grieve through telling stories and sharing our commonalities and our differences.
 Welcome the idea of sharing your stories with others.

 There is no place for hate and evil in our world.